 My blog is called "The Philipendium", covering topics in the natural sciences, language, geography, and education.
 In each article I seek to provide original insights that you won't find anywhere else.
 More than 50 fascinating articles have appeared so far.
-Below are links to recent stories.
+Below are links to the most recent stories.